original-picture/JUCE/README-fork.md

       the parent window will move on top of the child until the child loses its key status and then regains, which refreshes the z-order and puts the child on top again, OR the child is made always on top again (potentially without losing and regaining its key status)
   * I think the fix for the windows bug above will fix this
+- [X] on linux (ubuntu/GNOME on my machine), removing a window from the taskbar with `_NET_WM_STATE_SKIP_TASKBAR` doesn't work until the taskbar gets "refreshed", which seems to occur when a window other than the newly adopted child is activated.
+      You can then reactivate the newly created child, and everything works seamlessly

 # Changes to existing parts of JUCE